Skip to main content

 Scope of the cache

-- Saved Charts are cached based on the last refresh in any context (edit mode, view mode, dashboard refresh, etc.)
+• Saved Charts are cached based on the last refresh in any context (edit mode, view mode, dashboard refresh, etc.), but queries made while editing are NOT cached or pulled from cache.

-- Dashboard and Embedded dashboard tiles will use the cache from Saved Charts they reference.
-If Charts only exist on a single Dashboard, they will refresh whebnever you click the Refresh button on the Dashboard.
+• Dashboard tiles (internal and embedded) will use the cache from saved charts they reference.
+If charts only exist on a single dashboard, they will refresh whebnever you click the Refresh button on the dashboard.

 Cache Mechanism